 The City partnered with two builders to develop 11 single-family homes reserved for first-time homebuyers that meet income restricts as defined by HUD guidelines.

 Neighborhood Improvement Funds

 The City provides this funding to encourage you to get involved in making your neighborhood better.
 The funds enable groups of neighbors to carry out projects that they have initiated and planned on their own.
 Get more information.

 Helping to build communities is an important part of the mission of the Housing and Neighborhoods Department.
-There are two construction training programs for adults and youths insterested in the skills needed for entry level construction jobs.
+Our department provides non-profits grants to help fund their workforce development programs.

 Construction and Carpentry

 Housing and Neighborhoods partners with NC Homebuilders Association to provide three (3) seven (7) week construction courses to low-income residents.
 Each course teaches 10 or more students fundamental carpentry skills and upon graduation the students are ready to begin an entry level construction job.
-Interested participants can register for classes by contacting the N.C.
+Interested participants can register for classes by contacting Kep Paylor with the N.C.
 Homebuilders Association at 919-676-9090 ext.
-408. The 2018 classes are offered January-March, April-June, and July-September.
+408. Find the class dates for 2020.